 The general education curriculum at Southwestern College is designed to lead students toward outcomes aligned with the mission of Southwestern College.
 The mission statement emphasizes liberal arts education, professional development, and personal growth.
 The goals of general education requirements at Southwestern College are to provide students with fundamental academic skills, ground students in multiple disciplinary perspectives, and challenge students to integrate and apply their learning to real world concerns.
-The general education requirement consists of 33 credit hours.
-Students may complete general education requirements at any time during their course of study, with the exceptions of the composition sequence LAS 110 and LAS 120, which should be taken during a student's first year of study, and the capstone course LAS 499, which should be taken during a student's final year of study.
-In addition, students are urged to pursue extracurricular learning opportunities through service and leadership activities.
+The general education requirement consists of 34 credit hours.
+Students may complete general education requirements at any time during their course of study, with the exceptions of PREP 100, which should be taken the first semester at Southwestern College, the composition sequence ENG 110 and ENG 120, which should be taken during a student's first year of study, and the capstone course PREP 499.
+PREP 499 is completed under the guidance of the academic advisor and a grade is assigned in the student's final semester of study (some majors require an alternate course).
+In addition, students are urged to pursue extracurricular learning opportunities through service and leadership activities